huntdatacenter/docs/docs/working-in-your-lab/guides/workbench-stata.md

 :::

-If you miss something in this guide, please [contact us](/contact) so we together can improve the content for the next scientists in line.
+If you miss something, please [contact us](/contact) so we can improve the content for the next scientists in line.